Purpose

 Download your Duo e-ID Card in your welt, spreading the cards in your campus now!

-A social #NameMatters Challenge encourages people to share their name stories, spreading awareness while boosting engagement.
+A social #NameMatters Challenge encourages people to share their name stories.
+It will also spread awareness while boosting engagement.

 Well, I am glad to share our Duo energy project with you!
 And back to the Pain Points that we have done!